 9.1 Mark Cheung reported to members.
-The following points were highlighted: Chair's action was taken to endorse the recommendation to award, supported by four members of the LCP Board Bromley GP Alliance were awarded the contract by the Place Executive Lead on the 24 th February 2023 No conflicted members of the LCP Board took part in any of the decision The decision and the procure mentions are tripled to procure medical to the pr making around the procurement and papers were restricted to non- conflicted members only The mobilization process will commence on the 1 st of June 2023 and work is underway to ensure there is a smooth transition between the incumbent provider and the new organisation The board is asked to note the Chair's action taken and ratify the decision to endorse the contract award recommendation 9.2 The Committee NOTED and ENDORSED the contract award recommendation.
+The following points were highlighted: Chair's action was taken to endorse the recommendation to award, supported by four members of the LCP Board Bromley GP Alliance were awarded the contract by the Place Executive Lead on the 24th February 2023 No conflicted members of the LCP Board took part in any of the decision making around the procurement and papers were restricted to non- conflicted members only The mobilization process will commence on the 1st of June 2023 and work is underway to ensure there is a smooth transition between the incumbent provider and the new organisation The board is asked to note the Chair's action taken and ratify the decision to endorse the contract award recommendation 9.2 The Committee NOTED and ENDORSED the contract award recommendation.
 10. Primary Care Group report 10.1 Harvey Guntrip reported to the committee.
-The following points were noted: 10.1 That very earning reported to the committee.
-The following points were noted.
-The Primary Care Group met in March and there was a good discussion on business intelligence and Quality dashboards The meeting was very effective with excellent help from colleagues The report was commended to the board.
+The following points were noted: The Primary Care Group met in March and there was a good discussion on business intelligence and Quality dashboards The meeting was very effective with excellent help from colleagues The report was commended to the board.
 10.2 No comments were received from members.
 10.3 The Committee NOTED the Primary Care Group report.
 11. Contracts and Procurement Group Report 11.1 Sean Rafferty reported to the committee.
-The following points were noted: Main area to highlight is the contract award recommendation for the Anticoagulation service The report was commended to the board.
+The following points were noted: Main area to highlight is the contract award recommendation for the Anticoagulation service The report was commended to the board. • The report was confinenced to the board.
 11.2 No comments or queries were received from members.
 11.3 The Committee NOTED the Contracts and Procurement Group report.
 12. Any Other Business 12.1 Councillor Colin Smith thanked the group for their commitment, noting that this was a valuable team with strong emphasis and determination of partners to work collaboratively and make difficult decisions, even when faced with tough challenges.
 13. Appendix 1: Glossary of Terms 13.1 The glossary of terms was noted.
 14. Date of Next Meeting: 16 th May 2023 at 09.30am